Independence of the B-KK Isomorphism of Infinite Prime: Infinite primes and the morphism

 \subsection{Endomorphisms and symplectomorphisms}

 The point of this construction lies in the fact that thus defined Poisson structure on the (injective image of) polynomial algebra is preserved under all endomorphisms of $\mathcal{A}_n(\mathcal{U},[p])$ of bounded degree.
 Every endomorphism of the standard Weyl algebra is specified by an array of coefficients $(a_{i,I})$ (which form the images of the generators in the standard basis); these coefficients are algebraically dependent, but with only a finite number of bounded-order constraints.
 Hence the endomorphism of the standard Weyl algebra can be extended to the larger algebra $\mathcal{A}_n(\mathcal{U},[p])$.
 The restriction of any such obtained endomorphism on the polynomial algebra $\mathbb{C}[\xi_1,\ldots,\xi_{2n}]$ preserves the Poisson structure.
 In this setup the automorphisms of the Weyl algebra correspond to symplectomorphisms of $\mathbb{A}_{\mathbb{C}}^{2n}$.
-Here we are only interested in this correspondence between automorphisms and symplectomorphisms.

-Example.
+\textbf{Example}.
 If $x_i$ and $y_i$ are standard generators, then one may perform a linear symplectic change of variables:

 In this case the corresponding polynomial automorphism $f^c$ of

 acts on the generators $\xi$ as

 where the notation $(a_{ij})^{[p]}$ means taking the base field automorphism that is conjugate to the nonstandard Frobenius via the Steinitz isomorphism.